n0mjs710/mmdvm-dash/README.md

 - ⚠️ **NXDN** - Code in place but not verified
 - ⚠️ **POCSAG** - Code in place but not verified

-If you test D-Star, NXDN, or POCSAG modes, please report issues or confirm functionality!
+D-Star, NXDN, or POCSAG modes logs needed to implement!

 ## Design Goals